GXKe/tps.eos/README.md

 tps test for eos

-Need to deploy hello contract, there are enough cpu, net resources
+Need to deploy hello contract, and have enough cpu, net resources